SeaIce-Math/spice-team.github.io/publications.md

 - Chen, N., Q. Deng, S.N.
 Stechmann (2021).
 Superfloe Parameterization with Physics Constraints for Uncertainty Quantification of Sea Ice Floes, **SIAM/ASA Journal of Uncertainty Quantification**, in minor revision.

 - Davis, A. D., D. Giannakis (2021).
-Graph-theoretic algorithms for Kolmogorov operators: Approximating solutions and their gradients in elliptic and parabolic problems on manifolds. **Calcolo**, in minor revision. [[link](https://arxiv.org/abs/2104.15124)]
+Graph-theoretic algorithms for Kolmogorov operators: Approximating solutions and their gradients in elliptic and parabolic problems on manifolds. **Calcolo**, to appear. [[link](https://arxiv.org/abs/2104.15124)]

-- Shih, Y, C. Mehlmann, M. Losch, G. Stadler, Robust and efficient primal-dual Newton-Krylov solvers for viscous-plastic sea-ice models, **Journal of Computational Physics**,  474, 2023. [ [link](https://doi.org/10.1016/j.jcp.2022.111802)], [[ArXiV](https://arxiv.org/abs/2204.10822)]

 - Davis, A. D., D. Giannakis, G. Stadler, S. N. Stechmann (2021).
 Super-parameterized numerical methods for the Boltzmann equation.
 In preparation.

 - Denton, A. A. and Timmermans, M.-L. (2022).
 Characterizing the sea-ice floe size distribution in the Canada Basin from high-resolution optical satellite imagery. **The Cryosphere Discuss**. [[preprint](https://doi.org/10.5194/tc-2021-368)].
 Accepted for publication in **The Cryosphere**.

-- Dinh, H. B., D. Giannakis, G. Stadler, J. Slawinska (2022).
+- Dinh, H., D. Giannakis,  J. Slawinska, G. Stadler (2022).
 Phase-field models of floe fracture in sea ice. **The Cryosphere Discuss**. [[preprint](https://doi.org/10.5194/egusphere-2022-790
 )].

 - Gupta, M., A. F. Thompson, G. E. Manucharyan (2021).
 Ocean-sea ice floe coupling in a high resolution LES model.
 In preparation.